London Funding to Become an Advanced Practitioner

 Advanced Practice MSc QualificationFull tuition fees paid to the HEI for a period of up to 3 years practice.£2,500

-➢ Advanced Practice Top-Up Modules: Only top-up module requests for conversion of NHSE-funded Post Graduate Diplomas (PGDip) to the full MSc will be funded by NHSE London.
-Any requests for stand-alone modules that could complete an established Advanced Practitioner mapping of capabilities against the domains of the Multi-Professional Framework for Advanced Clinical Practice would be directed to the national e-Portfolio (Supported) Route process to receive recognition by the Centre of Advancing Practice.
-All e-portfolio (Supported) routes requests must be discussed with the Employer named Advanced Practice Lead.
+Funding for single modules: Only academic level 7 top-up module requests for conversion of NHSE-funded Post Graduate Diplomas (PGDip) to the full MSc will be funded by NHSE London.
+Any requests for stand-alone modules that could complete established Advanced Practitioners’ mapping of capabilities against the domains of the Multi-Professional Framework for Advanced Practice would be directed to the national e-Portfolio (Supported) Route process to seek recognition by the Centre of Advancing Practice.

-To provide this assurance, the employer, supported by the ICB, will be required to submit a business case outlining the workforce development plan.
+Speciality MSc Programmes: Requests for funding of specialty MSc programmes not accredited by the Centre for Advancing Practice will be considered on a case-by-case basis where it is clearly demonstrated that the completion will meet a specific workforce need that cannot be met by NHSE-accredited Advanced Practice programmes.
+To provide this assurance, the employer will be required to submit a business case or similar outlining the workforce development plan.
 This should include the speciality training need of the Advanced Practice workforce as well as outlines of job descriptions confirming the roles available to trainees on completion of their speciality programme that fully map to the domains of the Multi-professional Framework for Advanced Clinical Practice.
-The employer will also be required to attend one of the drop-in sessions that will be made available during the demand process, to discuss the request with the faculty.
+The employer will also be required to meet with the faculty to discuss this request.

 If you have any questions, please refer to the HEE London Advanced Practice handbook in the first instance.